The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include severe forms of some of the side effects listed in this medication guide.

 What should I avoid while taking Biclora?

 This medicine may cause blurred vision or impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 Ask a doctor or pharmacist before using any other cold, cough, allergy, or sleep medicine.
 Antihistamines and cough suppressants are contained in many combination medicines.
 Taking certain products together can cause you to get too much of a certain drug.
 Check the label to see if a medicine contains an antihistamine or cough suppressant.

-Drinking alcohol can increase certain side effects of chlophedianol and chlorcyclizine.
+Drinking alcohol can increase certain side effects of Biclora.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have: